Non-Equilibrium Thermodynamics of Black-Hole Coronae: QPOs, Turbulence, and Jets: Introduction

 \section{Introduction}

-Black hole environments constitute exceptional laboratories for probing extreme gravity and high-energy plasma physics.
+Black hole (BH) environments constitute exceptional laboratories for probing extreme gravity and high-energy plasma physics.
 Central to many outstanding questions is the corona: a compact, optically thin region of hot electrons that upscatters lower-energy photons via Comptonization to produce the observed hard X-ray emission.
 Despite substantial progress enabled by modern spectral, timing, and polarimetric observations, the corona's geometry, structure, and physical processes powering its emission remain poorly constrained.
-Since the corona plays a vital role in linking the accretion flow, magnetic fields, and radiation of these systems, it is essential to progress in high-energy astrophysics to address these mysteries.
+Since the corona plays a vital role in linking the accretion flow, magnetic fields, and radiation of these systems, addressing these questions is essential to progress in high-energy astrophysics.

 A valuable diagnostic of coronal activity is its temporal variability, especially the so-called quasi-periodic oscillations (QPOs)~\cite{2019NewAR..8501524I}.
-QPOs are manifest as narrow peaks in the X-ray power spectra of accreting black hole systems and are widely interpreted as signatures of a nearly periodic processes in the inner regions.
+QPOs are manifest as narrow peaks in the X-ray power spectra of accreting BH systems and are widely interpreted as signatures of nearly periodic processes in the inner regions.
 They are detected in the hard X-ray band, suggesting that their origin, or at least their expression, likely occurs in the corona.
-In X-ray binaries, low-frequency QPOs (LFQPOs) in the $\sim0.01$--$10~\mathrm{Hz}$ range show promise as probes of the physical conditions and fundamental parameters of the system in the immediate vicinity of the black hole.
-However, despite extensive observational characterization and numerous theoretical proposals, their physical origin remains contested: models span from Lense–Thirring precession to instabilities at the disk–corona interface and geometric modulation of the emitting region, and no single framework currently accounts for the full range of observed phenomenology across spectral states.
+In X-ray binaries, low-frequency QPOs (LFQPOs) in the $\sim0.01$--$10~\mathrm{Hz}$ range show promise as probes of the physical conditions and fundamental parameters of the system in the immediate vicinity of the BH.
+However, despite extensive observational characterization and numerous theoretical proposals, their physical origin remains contested: proposed models range from Lense–Thirring precession to instabilities at the disk–corona interface and geometric modulation of the emitting region, but no single framework currently accounts for the full range of observed phenomena across spectral states.

 The absence of comprehensive models presents challenges for using QPOs as system diagnostics.
 The link between QPO behavior, accretion states, spectral transitions, and jet ejections suggests that disk-based explanations may be insufficient.
 Instead, intrinsic variability in the corona may drive these phenomena.